 Are you failing to fail?

-I want to talk to you about a something a client of mine did recently, because I’m wondering if you’re doing enough of this yourself?
+Today I want to talk to you about a something a client of mine did recently, because it makes me think that maybe you are not doing enough of this yourself?

-We’ve only recently started working together and one of the first things I advised her to do, and that she was willing to go out and try (despite some discomfort) failed spectacularly.
+We’d only recently started working together and one of the first things I advised her to do, and that she was willing to go out and try (despite some discomfort) failed.
 I’m so proud of her for this and believe there’s a lot to celebrate from this failure, so let me tell you why.

 Watch the video below or scroll down to read more.